R&D Tax Credit for Breweries

 If the answer is yes, and you’re paying for it yourself, you’re probably on the right track.

-Then keep documents like batch logs, recipe versions, test results, invoices and time sheets for people involved.
-You don’t need fancy software, even spreadsheets and folders of PDFs can work, as long as they’re organized by project.
+Keep documents such as batch logs, recipe versions, test results, invoices, and time sheets for everyone involved.
+You don’t need fancy software spreadsheets or organized folders of PDFs work fine as long as they support your Research and development tax credit claim.

-Smaller breweries can sometimes apply unused credits against payroll taxes instead of income tax, which is a nice perk if you’re still in growth mode.
-And because of the 2025 changes, it may be worth asking your tax advisor about amending prior returns to capture missed deductions.
+Smaller breweries can sometimes apply unused Research and development tax credits against payroll taxes instead of income tax, a helpful perk for those still in growth mode.
+With the 2025 changes, it may also be worth consulting your tax advisor about amending prior returns to capture any missed deductions.

 Other Things to Watch Out For